Endermanbugzjfc/PacketLoggerGophertunnel/README.md

 I planned to upgrade this to expression-matching in the future.

 ## Report Hidden Packet Count Delay
-The gap period between every hidden packet count report fires.
+The gap period between every hidden packet count report fire.
 The `s` in default duration stands for second.

 Setting a report's delay to zero will disable that it.